kollia/selfTables/README.md

 > {
 >      protected function create()
 >      {
->           // definition of which tables need
+>           // definition of which tables and
->           // which should be the first table
+>           // other containers need from this container
->           // and maybe the display-name
+>           // and maybe an other display-name if you want
 >      }
 >
 >      protected function init(string $action, string $table)